iaquobe/james-bond/documents/report/main.typ

 Specifically, we have chosen the James Bond film series as subject of research.
 To make our findings quantifiable, the films were analyzed using pretrained AI models, notably YOLO @pypiUltralytics and CLIP @githubGitHubOpenaiCLIP.
-Given the computer guided approach, we also investigate whether this method yields valid and meaningful results.
+Given the use of pretrained models, we also investigate the validity of our method.

 In the process we have created an analysis framework, which can be used for other research questions.